WTFAcademy/WTF-Rust/Languages/en/01_HelloRust/readme.md

 # WTF Rust Minimalist Introduction: 1.
 Hello Rust

-I have recently studied `Rust`, consolidate the details, and also write a` WTF Rust minimalist in the door, for Xiaobai to use (programming big guys can find another tutorial), update 1-3 a week.
+I am recently relearning `Rust` to solidify the details and to write a `WTF Rust Minimalist Introduction` for beginners (advanced programmers can find other tutorials).
+I will update it 1-3 times per week.

-## Rust profile
+## Introduction to Rust

-`Rust` is a systemic programming language, developed by Mozilla Research, focusing on safety, speed and concurrency.
-It aims to help developers build a reliable and efficient software system while preventing common security vulnerabilities, such as empty pointer references, buffer overflow, etc.
+`Rust` is a systems programming language developed by Mozilla Research, focusing on safety, speed, and concurrency.
+It aims to help developers build reliable, efficient software systems while preventing common security vulnerabilities, such as null pointer dereferences and buffer overflows.

-The design concept of Rust` includes zero -cost abstraction, ensuring memory safety, incompetent competition, and pragmatism.
-It ensures the safety of memory through the mechanisms such as OWNERSHIP, borrowing, and life cycle (Lifetimes), while avoiding the performance expenses brought by garbage recycling.
+The design principles of `Rust` include zero-cost abstractions, guaranteed memory safety, data-race-free concurrency, and pragmatism.
+Through mechanisms like ownership, borrowing, and lifetimes, it ensures memory safety while avoiding the performance overhead of garbage collection.

-## Install rust
+## Installing Rust

-First, we need to install `Rust` on your machine. `Rust` has a great installation tool, called` Rustup`, which will help us manage the version and the corresponding tool chain.
+First, we need to install `Rust` on your machine. `Rust` has a fantastic installation tool called `rustup`, which helps us manage `Rust` versions and the corresponding toolchains.
 Let's install it!

 On `macOS`, `Linux`, or Unix-like operating systems, install using the following command: